purrplingcat/NpcAdventures/docs/guide/getting-started.md

 ### Players

-There are one big change.
+There is one big change.
 You can't recruit companions until you recive an invitation from Marlon and you don't see his event.
 You can get invitation when:

 - You have access to Adventurer's guild
 - Reached 10 level of mines